dain/leveldb/README.md

 * [ActiveMQ Apollo](http://activemq.apache.org/apollo/): Defaults to using leveldbjni, but falls back to this port if the jni port is not available on your platform.

+## Notes
+### Snappy compression

+In order to use this library with leveldb databases using Snappy compression, you need to also include one of the following libraries:
+* `org.xerial.snappy:snappy-java:1.1.8.4`
+* `org.iq80.snappy:snappy:0.4`